 N= Total number of butterflies (M1/ M2) system

-The maximum value of index equal LogN which works out to be 3.135 for M1 AND 3.065 for M2.
+The maximum value of index equals LogN which works out to be 3.135 for M1 AND 3.065 for M2.
 Using Shannon's formula, the diversity of butterfly species was determined.
 Index of Diversity

-(H) that incorporates the variety of species present in arrange with respect to each species' proportional abundance (Maguran, 2004).
+(H) that incorporates the variety of species present in the arrangement concerning each species' proportional abundance (Maguran, 2004).
 The Shannon diversity index was calculated using base 10 in this paper.
 Higher H values would be indicative of more varied communities.
-Since Pi would equal 1 and be multiplied by log Pi, which would also equal zero, a community with only one species would have a H value of 0.
-The H value would be large in the event that the species are evenly distributed.
+Since Pi would equal 1 and be multiplied by log Pi, which would also equal zero, a community with only one species would have an H value of 0.
+The H value would be large if the species were evenly distributed.

-Table.1 Butterfly diversity found in the research area (June 2022- June 2023)
+Table 1 Butterfly diversity found in the research area (June 2022- June 2023)